technicalkiwi/powershell_scripts/README.md

 # Powershell
-A Collection of Sanitised Powershell Scripts
+A Collection of Powershell Scripts

 ### Index